Mongol Empire circa 1207 By Kiruge.

 Meanwhile, Monke decided to take personal command of the war against southern China, but in1259 died in an epidemic which was sweeping through the Mongol army there.

-Under Kublai’s successor as great khan, his grandson Temur (reigned 1294-1307), the khanates treated each other more or less as independent (though mostly friendly) states.
-Tensions between them led to periodic wars, but there was a widespread realisation that divisions could lead to weakness, and cooperation was preferable to civil war.
+Under Kublai’s successor as Great Khan, his grandson Temur (reigned 1294-1307), the khanates treated each other more or less as independent (though mostly friendly) states.
+Tensions between them led to periodic wars, but there was a widespread realization that divisions could lead to weakness, and cooperation was preferable to civil war.

 In 1295 the Ilkhan ruler in the Middle East converted to Islam, and the rulers of the western Mongols (by now called the Golden Horde) were Muslims from 1313.
-This religious divergence emphasised the increasing political independence of the several khanates, which were united by declining sense of kinship with each other.
+This religious divergence emphasized the increasing political independence of the several khanates, which shared a declining sense of kinship with each other.
 Cooperation between the khanates became more and more precarious.
 Temur’s successors made only fitful and half-hearted efforts to assert their supremacy over the other khanates, preferring to rule as Chinese emperors.
 Nevertheless, until the second quarter of the 14th century peace generally prevailed between the Mongol khanates.

 In the later 14th century, a central Asian conqueror, Timur the Lame, sought to revive the Mongol empire.
-He created a wide realm extending across much of central Asia and down into Iran, and from this base he and his generals invaded Syria, Anatolia, the territory of the Golden Horde, and northern India.
+He created a wide realm extending across much of central Asia and down into Iran, and from this base he and his generals invaded Syria, Anatolia (where he dealt a major blow to the Ottoman Turks, temporarily checking their expansion), the territory of the Golden Horde in Russia, and northern India (where he helped destroy the power of the Delhi Sultanate).
 In all these places he wrought havoc and destruction, spreading terror wherever he went.
-After his death in 1405, his empire swiftly retreated back to eastern Iran, leaving a wide swathe of weakened and destabilised societies in its wake.
+After his death in 1405, his empire swiftly retreated back to eastern Iran, leaving a wide swathe of weakened and destabilized societies in its wake.

-The one major remnant of the Mongol empire which now remained was the Golden Horde of western Asia.
+The one major remnant of the Mongol Empire which now remained was the Golden Horde of western Asia.
 This had long lost contact with its Mongolian homeland, and invasions by Timur’s generals left it in a sad state of division and weakness.
-The Russian states, under the leadership of the grand princes of Moscow, were soon able to assert their independence, and this gradual but irreversible process was accompanied by the break up of the Golden Horde itself into several khanates.
-Over the coming centuries these were to fall one by one to the rising power of Russia; the last one to be absorbed into this new empire was the khanate of the Crimea, in 1783.
-The Russian empire would continue to expand, taking in all the central Asian heartlands of the old Mongol empire.
+The Russian states, under the leadership of the Grand Princes of Moscow, were eventually able to assert their independence, and this gradual but irreversible process was accompanied by the break up of the Golden Horde itself into several khanates.
+Over the coming centuries these were to fall one by one to the rising power of Russia; the last one to be fall was the khanate of the Crimea, in 1783.
+The Russian Empire would continue to expand until it met the borders of the Chinese Empire of the Qing dynasty.
+Between them, the Russian and Chinese empires would take in all the central Asian heartlands of the old Mongol Empire.